Living With Childlike Faith

 - What simple need—comfort, reassurance, guidance—did I bring to God like a child?

-- What childlike quality—curiosity, honesty, openness—felt easiest for me to practice today?
+- What childlike quality—curiosity, honesty, play—felt easiest for me to practice today?

-- How did choosing a childlike mindset shift my mood, thoughts, or stress level today?
+- How did choosing a childlike mindset shift my mood, thoughts, or stress level?

-- What evidence of God’s peace or joy did I notice as I practiced these steps
+- What evidence of God’s peace or joy did I notice?

 - Where is God inviting me to slow down, rest, or trust Him more deeply?